ollef/Earley/docs/implementation.md

 The state set does not have to be a set, as long as we follow the two points above (note that they make no use of set-specific properties, but only that we do not expand the same thing more than once per position).
-So if we can follow the two points above, we can use whatever representation of state collections that we find appropriate.
-In the Earley library, productions can contain functions, e.g. functions of type `token -> Bool` for matching input tokens with arbitrary predicates, which means that they are not in general comparable (they are not in the `Ord` typeclass).
+We can use whatever representation of state collections that we find appropriate as long as we do that.
+In the Earley library, productions can contain functions, e.g. of type `token -> Bool` for matching input tokens with arbitrary predicates, which means that they are not in general comparable (they are not in the `Ord` typeclass).
 Since this means that we cannot use `Set` or similar containers, we instead use lists of states.

 Additionally, we do not have to keep states from earlier positions around, as long as we have enough information to perform the completion step.